guiwitz/napari-sediment/README.md

 You can find a detailed documentation [here](https://guiwitz.github.io/napari-sediment).
 ## Installation

+Create a conda environment and activate it:

+    conda create -n sediment python=3.9 napari -c conda-forge conda activate sediment

-You can install `napari-sediment` use:
+Then you can install `napari-sediment` use:

     pip install git+https://github.com/guiwitz/napari-sediment.git